 What is the cheapest way to start an online store in South Africa?

-The cheapest approach is WooCommerce with shared hosting (R150/month), a free theme, and PayFast for payments — total ongoing cost of approximately R350–R500/month.
-Shopify’s Basic plan at R730/month (R550 annual billing) is slightly more expensive but requires zero technical maintenance and includes hosting and security.
+The cheapest approach is WooCommerce with shared hosting (R150 per month), a free theme, and PayFast for payments — total ongoing cost of approximately R350–R500 per month.
+Shopify’s Basic plan at R730 per month (R550 annual billing) is slightly more expensive but requires zero technical maintenance and includes hosting and security.

 How much do transaction fees cost on ecommerce platforms in South Africa?